Shift Work Statistics 2026: Data, Risks, Industries

 - Drivers, warehouse workers, and delivery personnel work around the clock

-- Compliance requirements (hours of service) add scheduling complexity
+- Compliance requirements, like hours-of-service rules, add scheduling complexity

 Shift work and health